ajmal017/timeplannr/htdocs/content/plugins/global-admin-bar-hide-or-remove/readme.txt

 BECAUSE CODE IS POETRY AND NOT CLONE OF OTHER WORKS - THANKS `

+= 1.6.1.1 =
+* Update [STABLE] Repackaging Refreshing Bugs Fixing
+ * Please update as soon as possible!
+ * Release 1.6 Branche 2014 Revision 1 Update 1 Build 2016-01-05
+ * Full Support and Compatibility for WordPress 3.1+ ~ 4.4+
+ * Preemptive Support for WordPress 4.5-alpha
+ * NEW support and compatibility for WordPress 4.4+
+ * NEW support and compatibility for WordPress 4.3+
+ * NEW support and compatibility for WordPress 4.2+
+ * NEW support and compatibility for WordPress 4.1+
+ * UPDATE plugin repackaging and refreshing
+ * ENHANCEMENT bugs fixing
+ * BUMP Version 1.6.1.1 Build 2016-01-05

 = 1.6.1 =
 * The New Cycle [STABLE] New Owner of this Plugin is sLa NGjI's
  * Please update as soon as possible!
  * Released Build 2014-04-16
  * Full Support and Compatibility for WordPress 3.1+ ~ 4.0+
- * Work under [GPLv2](//www.gnu.org/licenses/gpl-2.0.html) or later License.
+ * Work under [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html) or later License.
- * Implement [GNU style](//www.gnu.org/prep/standards/standards.html) coding standard indentation.
+ * Implement [GNU style](https://www.gnu.org/prep/standards/standards.html) coding standard indentation.
- * Meet detailed [Plugin Guidelines](//wordpress.org/plugins/about/guidelines/) quality requirements.
+ * Meet detailed [Plugin Guidelines](https://wordpress.org/plugins/about/guidelines/) quality requirements.
  * NEW key tag plugin authenticity
  * NEW header and footer log
  * NEW class and functions constructor coding isolation